fabiospampinato/gitman/README.md

 A simple yet powerful opinionated tool for managing GitHub repositories.

 Options:
   -V, --version                   output the version number -h, --help                      display help for command

 Commands:
-  cd <repository>               CD into a local repository clone [options] <repository>  Clone a remote repository ls [options]                  List all known repositories sh [options] <command>        Execute a shell command in all known repositories help [command]                display help for command
+  cd <repository>                 CD into a local repository clone [options] <repository>    Clone a remote repository ls [options]                    List all known repositories publish [options] <repository>  Publish a local repository to GitHub sh [options] <command>          Execute a shell command in all known repositories help [command]                  display help for command
 ```

 The following filtering options are available for most commands: